AdibOmi/task-manager/README.md

 This is a Task Manager application built with the MERN stack (MongoDB, Express.js, React, and Node.js).
 Follow the steps below to set up and run the project locally on **macOS** or **Windows**.

+## Admin Sign-Up

+Signing up as an admin requires using the `ADMIN_INVITE_TOKEN`, which is set as `4588944` in the `.env` file located in the `task-manager/backend/` directory.
+This token grants admin privileges, allowing the user to assign tasks to other users.
+**Note:** Signing up without using the `4588944` token will automatically register the user as a general user without admin access.

+## User Requirements

+To perform task assignments and utilize CRUD features (Create, Read, Update, Delete), as well as other functionalities, more than one user must be logged in.

 ---

 ## Prerequisites